vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

 1. (arm64 only) Install xgrammar
    (This is needed for testing v1 stuff for local testing on M1 mac.
-   It's installed on x86_64 automaticaly.
+   It's installed on x86_64 automatically.
    Also version doesn't matter at the moment.)

    ```sh